-Students must complete a minimum of 19 credit hours with a minimum Grade Point Average (GPA) of 2.0 (C) average or better.
-Twelve (12) of the last 15 credits must be earned at Southwestern before the Certificate of Completion Network Administration is awarded.
+Students must complete a minimum of 12 credit hours with a minimum Grade Point Average (GPA) of 2.0 (C) average or better.
+All courses in the major must be passed with a grade of 'C' or better.
+Six (6) of the last 12 credits must be earned at Southwestern before the Certificate of Completion Network Administration is awarded.